raghu19991/TradeMeTest/README.md

 1)Python 3.5 or higher.Add the python folder and Scripts folder path to Path variable (This test was executed in 3.8 version)
 2)Selenium 3 or higher
  Install selenium by running command 'pip install selenium' in command prompt (if its not already installed in the system)
-3)Download relevant driver and put tha driver folder in Path variable (This test was executed in Firefox and headless chrome)
- (you can download firefox drivers from https://github.com/mozilla/geckodriver/releases)

  **RUN**
 From IDE: